Since 2017

 Step 9

-10. On the serving dish, place the top layer (which usually isn't flat) as the base.
-Soak it with syrup and spread all the cream over it.
-Soak the other layer and set it on the cream.
-Refrigerate for a few minutes.
+10. On the bottom of the dish, I place the top layer – it usually stays not perfectly even.
+Soak the layer with syrup (to your taste).
+Transfer all the cream onto the bottom layer, spreading it evenly.
+Soak the other layer too and set it on the first one with the cream, assembling the cake.
+Put it in the fridge for a few minutes.

 Step 10

-11. For the chocolate glaze, put the chocolate and butter in a bowl and melt them over a water bath or in the microwave (if using the microwave, stir every few seconds so it doesn't overheat).
-If it's too thick, thin it with a little heavy cream.
+11. Cover the cake with chocolate glaze.
+In a bowl, combine the chocolate with the butter and carefully melt them over a water bath (or, failing that, in the microwave).
+With the microwave, stir every few seconds so you don't overheat the chocolate.
+If the glaze is thick, thin it with heavy cream.

 Step 11

-12. Pour the warm glaze over the cake and level it with a pastry spatula.
-Refrigerate to set for 5-6 hours.
+12. Pour the warm glaze over the top of the cake and level it with a pastry or ordinary spatula.
+Put it in the fridge to stabilize for 5-6 hours.

 Step 12